hrytsivt/discrete-math-hhl/README.md

 Instructions:
 At first you'll see a short text how to use the program.
-Then you have to enter the last number of a set range('n') and you'll get the result of the execution of this program.w
+Then you have to enter the last number of a set range('n') and you'll get the result of the execution of this program.